qutech/QuMADA/docs/examples.rst

 will create a 3-dimensional sweep ramping the Accumulation gate from 0 to 2 V and then creating a 2D sweep of the Barrier Gates at each setpoint.
 Keep in mind that sweeps with more than two dynamic parameters can take a lot of time.
 Furthermore, the built-in QCoDeS plotting script (plot_dataset from qcodes.dataset.plotting) cannot handle more than two independent parameters.
-You can still use the plottr-inspectr or the QTools plot functions to plot the data.
+You can still use the plottr-inspectr or the QuMADA plot functions to plot the data.

 ##################
 Timetrace